Image of hashtag on a notebook with pencil

 Why use hashtags

 Looking to increase engagement with your followers?
 Connecting with your followers via #hashtags is a great way to do this.
 It will help your post be visible for the topic you are discussing.
-This means you’re taking a part in a conversation that is happening with that hashtag.
+This means you’re taking part in a conversation that is happening with that hashtag.

 Screenshot of hashtag share a coke.